 Pining for the Fjords (Dying)

-- Nintendo wants to shut down Full Screen Mario.
-It and its GitHub repository should be archived before they goes down.
+- Nintendo shut down Full Screen Mario.
+It's GitHub repository should be archived in case it goes down.

-- WordChamp was supposed to have shut down on June 30, 2013, but appears to be up and running.
+- WordChamp was supposed to have shut down on June 30, 2013, later changed September 15, 2013, but is still up and running.

 - These sites are getting an update in the next few months: